New Patients

 Your first appointment: 60 minutes

 The initial evaluation is 60 minutes.
-That’s intentional—it’s enough time to actually understand your history, your current situation, and what you’re looking for.
+That is intentional - it is enough time to actually understand your history, your current situation, and what you are looking for.

 No prescription will be written during the initial visit without a thorough evaluation first.
-That’s not how this practice works.
+Treatment decisions are always made thoughtfully, based on a full understanding of your history and goals.

 What to bring to your first visit